cristianbanarescu/iOS-Development/README.md

 - For `UITableView` please check out [TableViewUIKitDemo](./TableViewUIKitDemo/)
 - For `SwiftUI` related projects and examples, please see [SwiftUI folder](./SwiftUI)
 - For `Data structures and algorithms` please see [Data structures and algorithms](./Data%20structures%20&%20Algorithms/)
+- For cross-platform projects&demos, please see the Flutter [folder](./Flutter)

 ## Continuous Learning and Growth